GuechtouliAnis/Machine-Learning-College-Projects/README.md

 These projects demonstrate the application of machine learning techniques to solve real-world problems.
 The projects cover a wide range of topics, including text classification, audio processing, and biometric recognition.
 By working on these projects, I have gained valuable experience in data preprocessing, feature extraction, model training, and evaluation.
 I hope these projects inspire you to explore the exciting field of machine learning and develop your own innovative solutions.

 ## Note about the authors
-Some of these were group projects, and the authors are mentioned in each project's respective notebook.
+These were group projects, and the authors are mentioned in each project's respective notebook.